 Gout diets and weight loss

-Low-purine diets are often low in calories and can also help keep your weight down, further reducing your risk of gout attacks.
-Gradual weight loss with healthy eating and regular physical activity is the way to go, as crash dieting and rapid weight loss can actually increase uric acid levels and trigger a gout attack.
+Low-purine diets are often low in calories so can also help keep your weight down, further reducing your risk of gout attacks.
+Gradual weight loss with healthy eating and regular physical activity is the way to go, as crash dieting and rapid weight loss can actually increase uric acid levels and may trigger a gout attack.

 Keep taking your gout medicine